AdobeDocs/analytics-platform.en/help/data-views/create-dataview.md

 ### Session settings

 Determine the time period of inactivity between events before a session expires and a new one is started.
 A time period is required.
-You can optionally also force a new session to start when an event contains a certain metric.
+You can optionally force a new session to start when an event contains a certain metric.
 See [Session settings](session-settings.md) for more details.

 ### Data preview

 The data preview compares (for the various containers) the data of this data view with data of the connection.
 The preview percentage is based on the total number in the connection from the last 90 days.

-If the preview is not loading, your connection could still be backfilling.
+If the preview is not loading, your connection is still backfilling.

 Once all desired settings are specified, click **[!UICONTROL Save and finish]**.